 The outside world offers countless opportunities for your cat to play, catch, scent, and smell everything that nature has to offer.
-Owners permitting their Maine Coon to roam freely outside therefore do not have to spend considerable amounts of time each day, trying to mentally stimulating their cat.
+Owners permitting their Maine Coon to roam freely outside, therefore, do not have to spend considerable amounts of time each day, trying to mentally stimulate their cat.

 Can Maine Coon cats be kept indoors?
 In order to answer this highly emotive question, owners should always consider the impact of their decision upon their Maine Coons long term welfare.

 Millions of owners worldwide keep their Maine Coon cats indoors, perceiving the outside world to be a threat to their precious large cat.
 They regard the practice as kind since they are protecting their loved Maine Coon from getting hurt, sick, stolen, or lost.